73 years in the making, the incredible history of the Royal Edinburgh Military Tattoo

 Today The Royal Edinburgh Military Tattoo is an internationally renowned event that attracts over 220,000 people to its three-week run each August.

 The show was first televised in 1951, produced and broadcast by the BBC.
-And when color tv was invented in 1968 the performances became available to audiences in all their glory.
+And when color television was invented in 1968 the performances became available to audiences in all their glory.
 Now an estimated 100 million viewers worldwide enjoy the spectacle across various viewing platforms.

 Overseas performers first took part in 1952, with the first the first women’s group, the Women’s Royal Army Corps Band and the P.T.
 Display, performing in 1953.
 To date over 50 nations have taken part in this truly international spectacle.

-lated content: Discover the traditions of Hogmanay, the Scottish New Year
+Discover another great Edinburgh celebration: Discover the traditions of Hogmanay, the Scottish New Year

 As you sit in the high stands against the amazing backdrop of Edinburgh Castle, prepare to be amazed.
 There are over 800 performers at the tattoo, each bringing a flavor of their own local culture.
 The musical swell of the massed bands of pipes and drums is a uniquely stirring experience, while soloists and dancers add the sparkle.